lino-framework/book/docs/dev/actions.rst

     .. attribute:: readonly

-        Whether this action is readonly, i.e. does not change any data.
+        Whether this action is readonly, i.e. does not change any data in the current data object.

-        Setting this to `False` will make the action unavailable for `readonly` user types and will cause it to be logged when :attr:`log_each_action_request
+        Setting this to `False` will (1) disable the action for `readonly` user types or when
+        :attr:`lino.core.site.Site.readonly` is True, and (2) will
+        cause it to be logged when :attr:`log_each_action_request
-        <lino.core.site.Site.log_each_action_request>` is set to `True`.
+        <lino.core.site.Site.log_each_action_request>` is set to
+        `True`.

+        Note that :class:`ShowInsert` is readonly because it does not modify the current data object.
+For example the button would be disabled on a registered invoice.

-        Note that when a readonly action actually *does* modify the database, Lino won't "notice" it.
+        Note that when a readonly action actually *does* modify the object, Lino won't "notice" it.

         Discussion